 The drainage from the Castillo lake is one of the last places visitors will be able to find water while hiking from the lake over to Camp Porteadores.
 Be sure to fill up there before continuing your ascent.

-TRAMO 5: CAMPAMENTO PORTEADORES – CAMPAMENTO NEOZELANDÉS
+SECTION 5: CAMPAMENTO PORTEADORES – CAMPAMENTO NEOZELANDÉS

 3.3 kms. | MEDIUM DIFFICULTY